Urinary tract infection: Uncomplicated

 Uncomplicated infections can be diagnosed and treated based on symptoms alone.
 Antibiotics taken by mouth such as trimethoprim/sulfamethoxazole, nitrofurantoin, or fosfomycin are typically first line.
 Cephalosporins, amoxicillin/clavulanic acid, or a fluoroquinolone may also be used.
 However, antibiotic resistance to fluoroquinolones among the bacteria that cause urinary infections has been increasing.
 The Food and Drug Administration (FDA) recommends against the use of fluoroquinolones, including a Boxed Warning, when other options are available due to higher risks of serious side effects, such as tendinitis, tendon rupture and worsening of myasthenia gravis.
 These medications substantially shorten the time to recovery with all being equally effective.
 A three-day treatment with trimethoprim/sulfamethoxazole, or a fluoroquinolone is usually sufficient, whereas nitrofurantoin requires 5–7 days.
 Fosfomycin may be used as a single dose but is not as effective.

 Fluoroquinolones are not recommended as a first treatment.
 The Infectious Diseases Society of America states this due to the concern of generating resistance to this class of medication.
 Amoxicillin-clavulanate appears less effective than other options.
 Despite this precaution, some resistance has developed to all of these medications related to their widespread use.
 Trimethoprim alone is deemed to be equivalent to trimethoprim/sulfamethoxazole in some countries.
 For simple UTIs, children often respond to a three-day course of antibiotics.
 Women with recurrent simple UTIs are over 90% accurate in identifying new infections.
 They may benefit from self-treatment upon occurrence of symptoms with medical follow-up only if the initial treatment fails.

+The combination sulopenem etzadroxil/probenecid (Orlynvah) was approved for medical use in the United States in October 2024.